Thermodynamics and collisionality in firehose-susceptible high-$\beta$ plasmas: Kinetic simulations of firehose-susceptible high- plasmas

 We choose this definition for three reasons.
 First, in the limit of small pressure anisotropy, it is a simple matter to show that $\mathrm{d} \Delta_i/{\mathrm{d} t} \approx \mathrm{d} (\Delta_i \beta_{\|i})/{\mathrm{d} t} \approx -1/\tau_{\rm exp,eff}$ as the plasma expands.
 Secondly, in the saturated phase of the firehose instability, it can be shown that the box-averaged effective collisionality associated with firehose fluctuations is inversely proportional to $\tau_{\rm exp,eff}$ (see section \ref{sec:boxavcollisionality}).
 Finally, although $\tau_{\rm exp,eff}$ increases in time, the ion cyclotron frequency $\Omega_i \propto B = B_0 \tau_{\rm exp}/\tau_{\rm exp,eff}$ decreases in such a way that their product is constant: $\tau_{\rm exp,eff} \Omega_i = \tau_{\rm exp} \Omega_{i0}$.

-We ran numerous HEB simulations of this type with different values of $\tau_{\rm exp}$ and $\beta_{i0}$.
-Table~\ref{tab:simulations} outlines the key parameters of all of the simulations reported in the paper.
+We ran numerous HEB simulations of this type with different values of $\tau_{\rm exp}$ and $\beta_{i0}$. { We chose to perform these simulations in a 2.5D geometry -- that is, particles move in three dimensions and the electromagnetic fields are three-dimensional, but spatial gradients are restricted to the two-dimensional $(x,z)$ plane -- because such simulations can capture the relevant physics at significantly reduced computational costs.
+Periodic boundary conditions were applied in all spatial directions.} Table~\ref{tab:simulations} outlines the key parameters of all of the simulations reported in the paper.

-The large number $N_{\rm ppc}$ of particles per cell used in these simulations is necessary in order to suppress the effect of numerical collisions (arising from the Poisson noise due to finite sampling of the ion distribution function) on both the evolution of the pressure anisotropy and the firehose instability itself.
+{ All simulations were initialised with equal parallel and perpendicular temperatures.
+The numerical resolution of the simulations was chosen ($\Delta x = \Delta z = 0.26 \rho_i$) such that the characteristic wavenumbers of firehose modes would be sufficiently well resolved: the maximum wavenumber $k_{\rm max}$ of modes that could be resolved in our simulations was $k_{\rm max} = \upi/\Delta z \simeq 12.1 \rho_i^{-1}$.
+We note that, as a result of this choice, for those of our simulations with $\beta_{i0} = 200$, the wavenumber $k = d_i^{-1}$ at which fluctuations on the scale of ion skin depth $d_i$ exist was not resolved; however, we believe that this is an acceptable limitation, because in high-$\beta$ plasmas, the characteristic scale of firehose fluctuations is $\rho_i$, not $d_i$~\citep[see, e.g.,][]{Bott_2023}.
+Simulations were run until what appeared to be a saturated state was obtained.} The large number $N_{\rm ppc}$ of particles per cell used in these simulations is necessary in order to suppress the effect of numerical collisions (arising from the Poisson noise due to finite sampling of the ion distribution function) on both the evolution of the pressure anisotropy and the firehose instability itself.
 Even with such large values of $N_{\rm ppc}$, we find that numerical collisionality has a quantitative (but not a qualitative) effect on some of our results (see Appendix~\ref{append:collisionality}).